What’s the point of living?

 You can design a life that helps you thrive.
 To do that, you need to create your framework to live by.
 As you do that, you become the creator of your own reality.
 If that’s not living life on God mode, I don’t know what is.

-After all that rant, let me give you something more practical to go do something useful after reading this post.
+After all that rant, let me give you something more practical to go do something useful and get rid of an existential crisis forever.
 Here’s my epic life framework that I live by.
 It’s designed for me and you’re free to use it or take inspiration from it to become your own God.

-Ambition sets a fire in your soul to achieve great things, to explore your potential and to serve the world.
+Ambition sets a fire in your soul to achieve great things, explore your potential, and serve the world.
 It includes:

 Zen makes you aware of your consciousness and connects you back to the source.
 It includes: